2013 Boston Red Sox season: Game 5, October 28

 Game 5 saw a battle of the aces with Adam Wainwright on the short end as Lester pitched another gem of 7 2/3 innings.
 Boston struck first on back-to-back one out doubles by Dustin Pedroia and David Ortiz, who continued his monstrous tear, hitting .733 in the series.
 Wainwright ended up striking out the side in the first two innings before Jon Lester broke the streak with a groundout.
 St. Louis had back-to-back leadoff singles in the second and third by Carlos Beltrán and David Freese, latter advanced to second on a sacrifice bunt by Pete Kozma but was left in scoring position.
 In the fourth Ortiz tied a World Series record by Billy Hatcher on a hit, reaching base in nine consecutive plate appearances, but failed to set a new record by flying out to center field in the sixth.
 With one out in the bottom of the fourth, Matt Holliday hit a solo shot to center field to tie the game.
 Boston threatened in the fifth after a leadoff hit by Xander Bogaerts and a one out single by David Ross but Wainwright struck out Lester and Ellsbury to strand both runners.
 After a leadoff single by Bogaerts, Stephen Drew walked and Ross drove in one run on a ground rule double to left field.
 With two runners in scoring position Ellsbury's single scored Drew but Ross was tagged out at home plate on the throw by Shane Robinson.
 In the bottom of the eighth Lester allowed a one out double against Freese and Koji Uehara took over the mound for a four out save after Kozma hit a fly ball to left field for the second out of the inning.
 Uehara struck out pinch hitter Matt Adams on three pitches for the third out.
-The Red Sox closer struck out Matt Carpenter, grounded out pinch hinter John Jay and Holliday flew out to right field to earn the save in back-to-back games.
+The Red Sox closer struck out Matt Carpenter, grounded out pinch hinter Jon Jay and Holliday flew out to right field to earn the save in back-to-back games.
 This was the first game of this series neither team committed an error.